juicedata/juicefs/docs/en/getting-started/for_distributed.md

 However, the real-time availability of the files is not guaranteed if the file system is shared by the above approach.
 Since SQLite is a single file database that cannot be accessed by multiple computers at the same time, a database that supports network access is needed, such as Redis, PostgreSQL, MySQL, etc., which allows a file system to be mounted and read by multiple computers in a distributed environment.

-In this document, a multi-user "cloud database" is used to replace the single-user "SQLite" database used in the previous document, aiming to perform the distributed file system that can be mounted on any computer on the network for reading and writing.
+In this document, a multi-user "cloud database" is used to replace the single-user "SQLite" database used in the previous document, aiming to implement a distributed file system that can be mounted on any computer on the network for reading and writing.

 ## Network Database